e3modelling/OPEN-PROM/Tutorials/03_Running OPEN‐PROM.md

 ## Creating a Configuration File
 Customization and flexibility is a priority during the development of OPEN-PROM, so we have included a configuration file that lets users change model settings.
 To create your own configuration file, please **make a copy** of the `config.template.json` file and rename it to `config.json`.
 Afterwards, you will be able to configure various settings, such as the custom GAMS system directory.

-## Creating and Uploading Run Folders
+## Creating and Syncing Run Folders
 Every model run started by the aforementioned tasks, will be saved as a subfolder in the `/runs` folder.
 In case you want to temporarily disable this feature, you can open the `start.R` script, and set the `withRunFolder` flag equal to `FALSE`.
-Additionally, if you are part of E3Modelling, every individual model run stored in `/runs` will also be uploaded to the company cloud storage.
-To enable this feature, you must first execute the following command, in an R language terminal:

-`googledrive::drive_auth()`

-After running this command, you must authorize the Tidyverse API Packages to access your Google Drive files.
-Upon completion, a token will be stored on your computer, hence allowing the seamless upload of model runs.
-In case you want to disable this feature, you can set the `withUpload` flag equal to `FALSE`.
-In case there's an error while trying to upload, the archive will be saved in a local folder of your computer, that is synced with the associated cloud storage location, both containing model runs.
-You can specify the folder path of your preference in the `"model_runs_path"` parameter of the configuration file.
+Additionally, if you are part of E3Modelling, every individual model run stored in `/runs` will also be synced with the company cloud storage (SharePoint).
+You can specify the SharePoint path of your preference in the `"model_runs_path"` parameter of the configuration file.
+Finally, in case you want to disable this feature, you can set the `withSync` flag equal to `FALSE`.

 ## Setting a Custom GAMS Path
 In some cases, it is beneficial to install multiple versions of GAMS, for testing and debugging purposes.
 For example, you can execute the model with both GAMS version 45 and 46, and compare the results.
 To specify the GAMS version that is used while executing the model, you can add the associated directory path to the `"gams_path"` parameter of the configuration file.
 To avoid errors, please remember to include a trailing slash, e.g. `C:\GAMS\45\`.